Garudaku: IESF World Esports Championship 2022

-Esports Leagues
+Esports leagues

 As part of its efforts to develop the national esports ecosystem, Garudaku functions as the coordinating center and organizer of various officially recognized esports tournaments and leagues in Indonesia, from amateur to professional levels.

 National Esports League

 The National Esports League is an open esports competition organized by the Indonesian Esports Association (PB ESI) through the official Garudaku.com platform.
 The National Esports League is an open league held by the Indonesian Esports Association (PB ESI) and Garudaku to achieve the highest achievements in the country's esports scene.

 The National Esports League system consists of several tiers, starting from League 3, League 2, and League 1 National Esports.
 PB ESI and Garudaku will also regulate all forms of competition, including format, timeline, and league participants.
 The National Esports League system has a hierarchical format with promotions and relegations.
 Successful teams in the league can move higher up in the pyramid, while those at the bottom may be relegated to lower levels.
 The 2023 National Esports League was won by the team Pajajaran Esports Bogor.
-The 2024 National Esports League will be held in Jakarta.
+The 2024 National Esports League was held in Jakarta.